Looking for a great deal on the Casio prizm? You will get the best price on a Casio Prizm on Amazon.

 Why I Recommend the Casio Prizm

 First off, it’s a gorgeous calculator.
-It looks good in the press pictures, but it’s even better in person.
-I’ve even had one of my students make the exact same comment I had when I first saw it: “It looks more like a big cell phone than a calculator.”
+It looks good in the pictures online, but it’s even better in person.
+I’ve even had one of my students make the exact same comment I had when I first saw it: “It looks more like a cell phone than a calculator.”
 It’s sleek, it feels good in your hand, and even though it has a large display, it’s not heavy or bulky (a big advantage if you’re going to be carrying it in your backpack or purse at school).
 By printing the key labels under the plastic on the top part of the calculator, on top of the plastic in the middle and using raised keys at the bottom, the Prizm has a cool “stair step” effect to help segment the various functions of the calculator.
 Even when I have multiple calculators on my desk, I often finding myself reaching for the Prizm due to the “wow” factor.

 But looks are not going to be the major factor for most people when buying a Prizm.
 Performance is more important.
 Casio was wise to take the best elements of their strong fx-9860GII operating system and incorporate them into the Prizm.
 That means you get a number of preloaded apps, including Spreadsheets, Dynamic Graphing, Recursive functions, Conic Graphs, Financial math, Dynamic Geometry, and Unit Conversion, all of them displayed with a level of detail and refinement not possible on the fx-9860GII’s lower res, black and white display.
 Additional apps can be uploaded to the calculator via the mini-USB connection that allows the Prizm to interface with computer and paves the way for future operating system updates that have become commonplace with graphing calculators.